weewx/weewx/docs/customizing5.md

 at extending the internal engine in WeeWX.
 Before attempting these examples, you should be reasonably proficient with Python.

+!!!
+Warning
     Please note that the API to the service engine may change in future versions!

 At a high level, WeeWX consists of an *engine* that is responsible for managing a set of *services*.
 A service consists of a Python class which